 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

 - Hip exercises help decrease stiffness.
 Your healthcare provider may want you to start hip exercises after you rest your hip for about 3 days.
-He may also have you start physical therapy.
+He or she may also have you start physical therapy.
 A physical therapist teaches you light exercises to help decrease pain and swelling and improve hip movement.
-Once you are able to move your hip without pain, you will be taught exercises to improve your strength.
+When you are able to move your hip without pain, you will be taught exercises to improve your strength.
 If you have a severe sprain, you may need to wait 1 to 3 weeks before you exercise your hip.

 Manage your hip sprain:

 - Rest your hip for 2 to 3 days after your injury.
 This will help decrease the risk of more damage to your hip.

 - Apply ice on your hip to decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel before you place it on your hip.
+Cover the bag with a towel before you place it on your hip.
 Apply ice for 15 to 20 minutes every hour or as directed.
 You may need to apply ice to your hip at least 4 to 8 times each day for the first 48 hours.

 Prevent another hip sprain:

 - Do not exercise when you feel pain or you are tired.

-- Exercise daily.
+- Exercise as directed.
 Make sure you warm up and stretch before you exercise.